salesforce/omakase/readme.md

 Plugins are registered during parser setup via `Omakase#request` or `Omakase#add`.
 Plugins can and often do have dependencies on each other, which can be registered by implementing the `DependentPlugin` interface.

 The general Omakase philosophy is that much of the internal logic as well as all of the consumer logic is organized into a set of plugins.
-For example, the `SyntaxTree` object is a plugin which simply listens for `Selector`, `Declaration` and `AtRule` objects and constructs the full syntax tree from there.

 ### Broadcasters
 **Key Classes** `Broadcaster` `Emitter` `AnnotationScanner` `Subscription`